 URGENT CUSC MODIFICATION PROPOSALS

-If a Relevant Party recommends to the Panel Secretary that a proposal should be treated as an Urgent CUSC Modification Proposal in accordance with this Paragraph 8.24, the Panel Secretary shall notify the Panel Chairman who shall then, in accordance with Paragraphs 8.24.2(a) to (e) inclusive, and notwithstanding anything in the contrary in this Section 8, endeavour to obtain the views of the CUSC Modifications Panel as to the matters set out in Paragraph 8.24.3.
-If for any reason the Panel Chairman is unable to do that, the Panel Secretary shall attempt to do so (and the measures to be undertaken by the Panel Chairman in the following paragraphs shall in such case be undertaken by the Panel Secretary).
+If a Relevant Party recommends to the Panel Secretary that a proposal should be treated as an Urgent CUSC Modification Proposal in accordance with this Paragraph 8.24, the Panel Secretary shall notify the Panel Chair who shall then, in accordance with Paragraphs 8.24.2(a) to (e) inclusive, and notwithstanding anything in the contrary in this Section 8, endeavour to obtain the views of the CUSC Modifications Panel as to the matters set out in Paragraph 8.24.3.
+If for any reason the Panel Chair is unable to do that, the Panel Secretary shall attempt to do so (and the measures to be undertaken by the Panel Chair in the following paragraphs shall in such case be undertaken by the Panel Secretary).

-The Panel Chairman shall determine the time by which, in his opinion, a decision of the CUSC Modifications Panel is required in relation to such matters, having regard to the degree of urgency in all circumstances, and references in this Paragraph 8.24.1 to the “time available” shall mean the time available, based on any such determination by the Panel Chairman;
+The Panel Chair shall determine the time by which, in their opinion, a decision of the CUSC Modifications Panel is required in relation to such matters, having regard to the degree of urgency in all circumstances, and references in this Paragraph 8.24.1 to the “time available” shall mean the time available, based on any such determination by the Panel Chair;

-The Panel Secretary shall, at the request of the Panel Chairman, convene a meeting or meetings (including meetings by telephone conference call, where appropriate) of the CUSC Modifications Panel in such manner and upon such notice as the Panel Chairman considers appropriate, and such that, were practicable within the time available, as many Panel Members as possible may attend;
+The Panel Secretary shall, at the request of the Panel Chair, convene a meeting or meetings (including meetings by telephone conference call, where appropriate) of the CUSC Modifications Panel in such manner and upon such notice as the Panel Chair considers appropriate, and such that, were practicable within the time available, as many Panel Members as possible may attend;

-Each Panel Member shall be deemed to have consented, for the purposes of Paragraph 8.8.9. to the convening of such meeting or meetings in the manner and on the notice determined by the Panel Chairman.
+Each Panel Member shall be deemed to have consented, for the purposes of Paragraph 8.8.9. to the convening of such meeting or meetings in the manner and on the notice determined by the Panel Chair.
 Paragraph 8.8.10 shall not apply to any such business.

 Where: